wilds/angular-schema-form-dynamic-select/README.md

 Pull requests are always very welcome.
 Try to make one for each thing you add, don't do [like this author(me) did](https://github.com/chengz/schema-form-strapselect/pull/2).

 Remember that the next version is in the develop branch, so if you want to add new features, do that there.<br />
-If you want to fix a bug, do that against the master branch.
+If you want to fix a bug, do that against the master branch and it will be merged into the develop branch later.

 # Testing